 STAY safe online and offline.

-That will be the message at a free interactive presentation police will give to parents and young people at Bathurst PCYC next week as part of Safer Internet Day.
+That will be the message at a free interactive presentation police will give to parents and young people at Bathurst PCYC on February 11, as part of Safer Internet Day.